 Percy France had his brushes with jazz fame.
 He told friends that “Honky Tonk” first took shape while he was with Doggett’s group, but it was Clifford Scott who played on the million-selling 45, and reaped recording opportunities for years afterward.
 He played at Count Basie’s with Sir Charles Thompson for many months in the late 1950s and appears on Thompson’s recording And the Swing Organ (Columbia).
 Not long after, France recorded again for Blue Note records (Freddie Roach’s Down to Earth in 1962).
 But Alfred Lion never offered him the chance to record as a leader, as he did to similar “grits ‘n’ gravy” tenors Don Wilkerson, Harold Vick, and Fred Jackson around the same time.

 Missing his chance to attain national attention, Percy France would remain a “local” musician.
 But when your locality is New York City, you better have talent.
-He played with peers from an earlier generation (including Coleman Hawkins, Count Basie, Buck Clayton, Sammy Price, Buddy Tate, Paul Quinichette, George Kelly, Eddie Barefield, Budd Johnson) and with his own (childhood friend Sonny Rollins, Miles Davis, Jackie McLean, Art Taylor, Joe Newman and Oliver Jackson, among many others).
-In the 1970s & '80s he was often seen with a much younger generation, future stars who welcomed his advice and encouragement (including Mike LeDonne, Scott Hamilton, Doug Lawrence, and Jon Gordon).
+He played with peers from an earlier generation (including Coleman Hawkins, Count Basie, Buck Clayton, Sammy Price, Buddy Tate, Paul Quinichette, George Kelly, Eddie Barefield, Jabbo Smith, Doc Cheatham, and Budd Johnson), and with his own (childhood friend Sonny Rollins, Miles Davis, Jackie McLean, Art Taylor, Joe Newman, Oliver Jackson and Al Grey among many others).
+In the 1970s & '80s he was often seen with a much younger generation, future stars who welcomed his advice and encouragement (including Mike LeDonne, Scott Hamilton, Doug Lawrence, Joe Magnarelli and Jon Gordon).

 This website is dedicated to making sure that Percy France is remembered and recognized as a marvelously gifted jazz musician who, with swing and soul, uplifted bandstands across New York City.
 Those bandstands are long gone or quite different now – The West End Café and its short-lived successor, The West End Gate; Showmans and The Flamingo Café; Eddie Condon’s and The Village Corner.
 But Percy France’s music lives on, here and in the indelible grooves he lay down.